RUFUS H. NIMS, AIA (1913-2005)

 1968 - The Sam and Frances Coslow House, 21 Palm Avenue, Palm Island, Miami Beach FL.
 Nims also designed furniture for the house.
 Commissioned 1966.

-1968 - The Clifford Straus House, aka Igloo, Key Biscayne FL.
+1968 - The Clifford Straus House, aka Igloo, 380 Harbor Court, Key Biscayne FL.
 Nims experimented with applying concrete or stucco through a spray gun, making building cheaper.
 The use of shotcrete was thinner, which gave Nims a lot of freedom in creating free-forms.
-Drawing from the Miami Herald, June 10, 1973.
-Unsure if built.
+Photo and drawing from the Miami Herald, 5/27/1968 and 6/10/1973.
+Destroyed and new house built on the site in 2004.

 1969 - The Alan Hutchison House, Grand Cayman, British West Indies.
 Commissioned 1966.
 Unbuilt.